Searches - Con29 Enquiries of a Local Authority

 Current Version: Schemes + TRO info

-Supplemental List not yet shown in the main list: (None - all advised schemes are shown on the main list)
+Supplemental List not yet shown in the main list: (none - all shown on main list)

 The information given in the description field is in the following format: "A & B; C", where: